§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 connection with the construction or operation of such a carbon dioxide pipeline until the

-enhanced recovery project has been approved by the commissioner and a certificate of public
+enhanced recovery project has been approved by the secretary and a certificate of public

 convenience and necessity for the pipeline has been issued.
 If the enhanced recovery project

-is located in another state or jurisdiction, the commissioner's approval shall consist of
+is located in another state or jurisdiction, the secretary's approval shall consist of

 confirmation that the applicable regulatory authority of that state or jurisdiction has approved